hyds/hds-merge-db/README.md

 ![INI file](/images/ini.png)

-## Process
+## Script process

-The basic process involved here is:
+The basic process that the script steps through is:

 1. DBF Conversion to CSV (if selected, otherwise assuem CSVs are there)
 2. Import base system to temp SQLite.db